JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 ### Precompilation

-You may not interact with Python during module precompilation.
+You must not interact with Python during module precompilation.
 Therefore, instead of
 ```julia
 module MyModule
   using PythonCall